HHengUG/hatpal/README.md

         ExtractChrinfo("input/input.sorted.bam"), "output/")
 ```

-The outputs are three files (genes.tsv, barcodes.tsv and martrix.mtx) in a directory named "matrix/" under "output/".
+The outputs are a combined annotated APA clusters file and three files (genes.tsv, barcodes.tsv and martrix.mtx) in a directory named "matrix/" under "output/".

+The first 8 columns in combined annotated APA clusters file are the same as the output of *AnnoAPAc()*, and the last four columns are cluster unique id, cluster id in each gene, cluster count per gene and min-max normalization value of location in each gene.

-This can be easily loaded into Seurat:
+The matrix can be easily loaded into [Seurat](https://satijalab.org/seurat/):

 ```R
 library(Seurat)